0z-cloud/vx/ansible/CI/README.md

 - ``` ./CI/products/{{ ansible_product }}/{{ ansible_environment }}/group_vars/.. ```

-## For setup you local/test/stage enviroment sandbox and able test Infrastructure and Software installations with ansible.
+## For setup you local/test/stage environment sandbox and able test Infrastructure and Software installations with ansible.

 -  ``` !!!
 ITS REMOVE ALL YOU SANDBOX DATA !!! ```

-- For Re-initialization your cloud sandbox try run
+- For Re-initialization your cloud sandbox try to run

 *  ``` ./RE_init_cloud.sh ```